Camden senior Lance Ware called it the season of the “Big What If.”

-Here’s the new Top 10, with last week’s rankings in parentheses.
+Here’s the final Top 10, with previous rankings in parentheses: